Passive interferometric symmetries of multimode Gaussian pure states: Motivation and background

-where $\Pi_{ij} \in\C$ and $\Pi_{ij}=\Pi^*_{ji}$ \cite{Schumaker1986}.
-Considering a system of just two qumodes, the compact Hamiltonian in expression (\ref{compact}) can be written as a real linear combination of the Schwinger $U(2)$ operators of Equation (\ref{schwingergens}).
-Thus, these operators generate the group of $U(2)$ transformations on the pair of qumodes.

-The $\hat{S}^x$ and $\hat{S}^y$ generators correspond to \textit{two-mode mixing} operators \cite{Schumaker1986} that couple the qumodes together.
+The $\op S^x$ and $\op S^y$ generators correspond to \textit{two-mode mixing} operators \cite{Schumaker1986} that couple the qumodes together.
 Such operators can be modelled as different beamsplitter configurations \cite{Campos1989}.
-The $\hat{S}^z$ generator---the \textit{relative-phase-shift operator}---corresponds to an equal and opposite phase shift being applied to each qumode.
-The fourth generator, $\hat{S}^0$, imparts an equal phase shift on both qumodes.
-The unitary generated by this operator consists of two individual qumode phase-space rotation operators $\hat{R}=\exp(-i\theta\hat{a}^{\dagger}_i\hat{a}_i)$, where $i$ denotes qumode $i$.
+The $\op S^z$ generator---the \textit{relative-phase-shift operator}---corresponds to an equal and opposite phase shift being applied to each qumode.
+The fourth generator, $\op S^0$, imparts an equal phase shift on both qumodes.
+The unitary generated by this operator consists of two individual qumode phase-space rotation operators $\op R(\theta)=\exp(-i\theta\op a^\dag_j \op a_j)$, where $j$ denotes qumode~$j$.
 This operator acting on an eigenstate of the number operator simply results in an overall phase factor of $e^{-i\theta n}$.
 However, in general, such an operator has a nontrivial effect on a state.
-Considering the Heisenberg action of $\hat{R}(\theta)$ on the quadrature operators,

-it is clear that this operator rotates the state in phase space, which is nontrivial if the state is anything but a number state.

-Concerning some previous investigations of interferometry using group theory \cite{Campos1989,Yurke1986,Leonhardt1993}, it has been sufficient to only use a representation of $SU(2)$.
-This is because in those cases the effects of interest were either interference effects (that only depend on the relative phase difference between qumodes and are thus not altered by the $\hat{S}^0$ generator) and effects that can be measured with photodetectors (photodetectors are insensitive to the transformations generated by $\hat{S}^0$).
-We are nonetheless interested in the full Schwinger $U(2)$ representation, which enables an arbitrary interferometric $U(2)$ transformation to be be written in terms of the Schwinger $U(2)$ generators as
+Concerning some previous investigations of interferometry using group theory \cite{Campos1989,Yurke1986,Leonhardt1993}, it has been sufficient to only use a representation of $\group {SU}(2)$.
+This is because in those cases the effects of interest were either interference effects (that only depend on the relative phase difference between qumodes and are thus not altered by the $\op S^0$ generator) and effects that can be measured with photodetectors (photodetectors are insensitive to the transformations generated by $\op S^0$).
+We are nonetheless interested in the full Schwinger $\group U(2)$ representation, which describes the most general interferometric operation.
+This requires accounting for overall phase shifts on each 2-qumode subspace because on the full $n$-qumode space these will now become relative phase shifts, which are physically significant.